Sam Staab

-Samantha Keala Staab (born March 28, 1997) is an American soccer defender who currently plays for the Washington Spirit in the National Women's Soccer League (NWSL).
+Samantha Keala Staab (born March 28, 1997) is an American professional soccer player who plays as a center back for Chicago Stars FC of the National Women's Soccer League (NWSL).
+She was drafted by the Washington Spirit in 2019 after playing collegiately for the Clemson Tigers.

+Staab debuted for the United States national team in 2024.

 Early life

-Staab played for the DMCV Sharks in her childhood.
+Staab was raised in San Diego, California.
+She is part Hawaiian through one grandmother.
+She played club soccer for the DMCV Sharks in her childhood.
+She attended Scripps Ranch High School, where she played varsity soccer all four years and captained the team in her last two years.

 Clemson Tigers

 Staab attended Clemson University, where she played for the Tigers women's soccer team from 2015 to 2018.
 She was selected for the ACC All-Freshman team in 2015 after starting all 20 games in her first season.
 After making the All-ACC second team in each of the next two years, she was selected to the All-ACC first team in her senior season.
 At the time of her graduation, her 33 career assists were tied for 4th-most in school history.

 Club career

 Washington Spirit

 Staab was drafted 4th overall in the first round of the 2019 NWSL College Draft by the Washington Spirit.
 In April, she was signed to the Spirit's senior roster in advance of the 2019 NWSL season.
 Staab made her professional debut on April 13, 2019, against Sky Blue FC, scoring a 59th-minute goal en route to a 2–0 season-opening win for the Spirit.
 Staab went on to appear in every minute of the Spirit's season, becoming the second-ever NWSL player to play every minute of her rookie season.
-She was considered one of the league's top defenders, earning a spot on the May and June 2019 NWSL Team of the Month and she was one of three nominees for Rookie of the Year.
+She was considered one of the league's top defenders, earning a spot on the NWSL Team of the Month for May and June, and was one of three nominees for NWSL Rookie of the Year.
 In 2020, she played every minute of the Spirit's season.
-In the NWSL Challenge Cup she converted a header off a set piece in the 77th minute against the Portland Thorns, scoring the Spirit's lone goal in the team's 1-1 tie.
+In the NWSL Challenge Cup she converted a header off a set piece in the 77th minute against the Portland Thorns, scoring the Spirit's lone goal in the team's 1–1 tie.
 In 2022, Staab played every minute of the Spirit's season.

+On April 29, 2023, Staab made her 73rd consecutive regular season start in the NWSL, breaking a record held by Amber Brooks.
+As of October 20, 2023, Staab has played every minute of 90 consecutive matches, completing three iron woman seasons.
+She was nominated for NWSL Defender of the Year in the 2023 season.